 (6) The Commissioner shall enter in the register details of any amendment made under subsection (2) or (3).

-[Section 16 amended by No. 56 of 1995 s.
+[Section 16 amended: No. 56 of 1995 s.
 13; No. 55 of 2004 s.
 294.]

 17. Supervision and management

 In relation to any place of business, no licence shall be granted or renewed unless the Commissioner is satisfied that adequate management and supervision will be provided to safeguard the interests of prospective employees.